bburns/mingo/README.md

 ### Loading Operators

-To use more operators load them into a `Context` object and pass with your options.
-This enables tree-shaking in ESM environments during bundling.
+To use extra operators, load them into a `Context` object and configure in your `Options`.
+For ESM environments, non-used operators are subject to tree-shaking during bundling.
-As mentioned previously, some operators are always included in a context.

-**NB**: To prevent surprises, operators loaded into a context cannot be replaced.
-Registering an operator with an already existing name for its type, is a no-op and does not throw an error.
-To ensure a custom versions of operators are used, add them first to your `Context` instance.
+**NB**: To avoid surprises, operators loaded into a `Context` cannot be replaced.
+Add a new operator with an existing name is a no-op and does not throw an error.
+To ensure a custom version of an operator is used, it must be he first to be added to the `Context`.

 > The gloabal operator functions `useOperators` and `getOperator` are deprecated and will be removed in `7.0.0`.